Guide to Renting a Car in Iceland: All You Need to Know

 In addition to all of these requirements, it’s also important to note that Icelandic law only allows drivers to rent vehicles if they’re 20 years old or older and if they’ve held a driver’s licence for a year or longer.

-In order to rent a car in Iceland and guarantee your reservation, first, you will need to make a booking online.
+To rent a car in Iceland and guarantee your reservation, first, you will need to make a booking online.
 Contrary to other countries where you can go to the car rental company’s desk and book directly from there, in Iceland you will need to make your reservation online.
-If you have decided to rent a car with Lava Car Rental, you can do it from the website here: https://www.lavacarrental.is/
+If you've decided to rent a car with Lava Car Rental, you can easily book it directly on their website.
+Booking directly ensures that essential insurance is included—something you won’t get on other platforms.

 During the booking process, you will need to indicate your contact details, the pick-up/drop-off time and location and the driver’s information.
 You will also be able to add extra items and additional insurance.
 If you are not sure yet about it, don’t worry - you can always add them when you pick up your rental car if you wish to do so.